isaacg1/minipyth/README.md

 * Functions of arity other than 1.

 * General control flow primitives.

+* Strings, floats, etc. Minipyth only has ints and lists.

 Now that we know what Minipyth lacks, let's talk about its features.